The Perceived Impact of Environment on Health in Italy: a Penalized Ordinal Regression Approach: Methods

-First, $\lambda$ is a tuning parameter that controls the overall degree of penalization \citep[see, e.g.][]{tibshirani_lasso_1996}.
+where $ \lambda \geq 0$, $\alpha \in [0,1]$, $\rho \geq 0$ play the role of tuning parameters, controlling the degree of regularization toward three possible directions.
+The tuning parameter $\lambda$ controls the overall degree of penalization \citep[see, e.g.][]{tibshirani_lasso_1996}.
 When $\lambda =0$, the estimation relies solely on the likelihood without any penalization.
-As $\lambda$ increases, the elastic-net penalty contributes more heavily to the estimation, by shrinking both $\boldsymbol{\beta}$ and $\boldsymbol{B}$ to zero.
+As $\lambda$ increases, the elastic-net penalty contributes more heavily to the estimation, by shrinking both $\boldsymbol{\gamma}$ and $\boldsymbol{\Gamma}$ to zero.
 Although understanding the role of $\lambda=0$ is somewhat didactic, setting it to such a value is not recommended, since the model then suffers from non-identifiability issues due to the double additive structure of the linear predictor as defined in Equation \ref{eq:double_pred}.
-Second, the value $\alpha$ controls the balance between the \emph{lasso} ($\alpha = 0$) and the \emph{ridge} ($\alpha = 1$) penalties.
-Small values favor models with many parameters exactly shrunk to zero, with the others left to vary.
+Instead, the tuning parameter $\alpha$ controls the balance between the \emph{lasso} ($\alpha = 1$) and the \emph{ridge} ($\alpha = 0$) penalties.
+Large values favor models with many parameters exactly shrunk to zero, with the others left to vary.
 This is a nice feature when the interest is in selecting variables and reporting a model with few, interpretable effects.
-Large values lead to models that are intrinsically less parsimonious, but still can handle multi-collinearity, leading to more stable estimates where all variables contribute to some extent.
-Finally, $\rho$ also has the role of calibrating the results between two extremes.
-When $\rho = 0$, the objective function becomes that of a penalized ordinal model without parallel assumption, while increasing $\rho$ shrinks the results more toward the parallel model.
-As noted by \cite{JSSordinalElNet}, this is equivalent to the parallel model with regularization parameter $\lambda^\star = \lambda\rho$ by fixing $\lambda$ at a very large value.
-A coordinate descent optimization algorithm is used for optimization \citep{JSSordinalElNet}.
-While guarantees of convergence are reported in \cite{JSSordinalElNet} and references therein, the choice of hyper-parameters depends on the desired properties of the estimates, or can be guided by cross-validation and goodness of fit criteria.
-Variability can be evaluated by bootstrapping.
-Being these aspects application-related, we refer to Section \ref{sec:res} for the details.
+Small values lead to models that are intrinsically less parsimonious, but still can handle multicollinearity, leading to more stable estimates where all variables contribute to some extent.
+Finally, the tuning parameter $\rho$ has the role of calibrating the results between two extremes. { According to \cite{JSSordinalElNet}, $\rho = 0$ will leave the parallel coefficients unpenalized, so the fit will shrink from the maximum likelihood nonparallel model to the fit toward the maximum likelihood parallel model fit as $\lambda$ increases from zero.
+Vice versa, when $\rho$ is fixed at a very large value, higher penalization is given to parallel coefficients, so that the model becomes equivalent to the nonparallel model.

+For further technical details of the penalization and maximization procedure, we refer to \cite{JSSordinalElNet} original work.} The choice of hyperparameters can be guided by cross-validation and goodness-of-fit criteria, while variability can be estimated by bootstrapping.
+As these aspects are application-related, we defer their discussion to Section \ref{sec:res}.